sine2pi/ASR-model/README.md

 3 tests: spectrogram, waveform, spectrogram+waveform.
 ### IN PROGRESS

-Full model and loop(s).. hugging face trainer or pytorch.
+Full model and loop(s).. hugging face trainer and pytorch loop (for those who dont like HF).
 ```python